aaronbanse/nutritrack-website/user_analysis.md

 Ensure food categorization labels align with commonly used terms or we could also make a glossary of all the foods to match with which category they are in.
 Another possibilty would be to create a synonym-matching feature to assist users in identifying the correct search term.

+<span style="text-decoration:underline;">Assumption #7:</span>

+We could design a food suggestion feature.
+Allow users to submit food items that are missing from the database, which can later be reviewed and added to improve an inclusive database.

+<span style="text-decoration:underline;">Assumption #7:</span>

+Adding a interactive tooltips pop-up box that can define complex nutritional terms.
+Additionally, we could offer visual aids such as color-coded indicators to represent nutrient benefits and risks (e.g., a green checkmark for beneficial nutrients, a red warning for excessive sodium)

+<span style="text-decoration:underline;">Assumption #8:</span>

+Allow users to contribute to subjective insights, such as taste ratings, preparation tips, or personal health benefits that they have noticed.
+We could also try to expand our types of queries to allow searches such as "Best foods for Keto" and return a list of ingredients.